oconpa/hugoHosting/content/publishing/_index.md

 5. In the app, you will need to navigate to the upload page by opening up the left drawer menu.
 Once on the page, try uploading an image using the upload interface; preferably a facial image, to test whether your /upload and /detect routes work.
 Make sure to click **Scan**.

-6. If you've correctly followed the previous steps and all goes well, the site should save your image to the s3 with a json of detections and render the results, if their is at least one facial detection on the site.
+6. If you've correctly followed the previous steps and all goes well, the site should save your image to the s3 with a json of detections and render the results, if there is at least one facial detection on the site.

 **Note:** *The results should return in a few seconds, if you're waiting for a while check to make sure the invoke link you copied is correct or that your lambda code is formatted correctly (python is whitespace sensitive).*